 Often, deleted files that can’t be accessed by your camera or your computer leave pieces behind.
 Those pieces can be picked up and put back together.

 While you can send the SD card to a data recovery company, that process often costs hundreds or even thousands.

 But there is a DIY option — with the right digital photo recovery software, you can put your own photos back together without the big expense.

 Here’s how to recover deleted photos from any Nikon digital camera.

 To go the DIY route, you’ll need to download an image recovery software.
 We like Stellar Photo Recovery because it’s able to recover JPEGs from any Nikon camera, as well as RAW files from Nikon DSLRs, including NEF and NRW.
 Also because the program is compatible with both PCs and Macs.

 You can download the free trial version to see what the software is able to put together before you commit to a purchase.
 You’ll also need the SD card (or whatever device the image was lost from) as well as a way to connect it to the computer with a card reader or USB cord.

 Step 1: Plug the SD card or device that the image was lost from into a computer.
-Then go ahead and get Stellar Photo Recovery and install the program to your PC or Mac, open it up and click "Recover Photo, Audio & Video" to get started.
+Then go ahead and get Stellar Photo Recovery and install the program to your PC or Mac, open the program to get started.

 Step 3: The scanning process can take some time, especially if you scan a larger hard drive and not a small SD card — so you may want to take a break and come back to your computer in a few minutes.